by Antero Alli

 Stephen Wangh; instructor, NYU (Naropa, Boulder CO; and NYC)

-Joseph Lavy and Jennifer Lavy; co-directors, Akropolis Performance Lab (Seattle)
+Joseph Lavy and Jennifer Lavy; co-directors, Akropolis Performance Lab (Seattle WA)

 James Slowiak, Jairo Cuesta; co-directors, New World Performance Laboratory (Akron OH)